Contractibility of spaces of positive scalar curvature metrics with symmetry: Introduction

 Let $T^n = (S^1)^n$ be the $n$-torus.
 Recall that a {\em torus manifold} is a closed connected smooth $2n$-dimensional effective $T^n$-manifold with non-empty fixed-point set.
 Smooth compact toric varieties are examples of torus manifolds.
 The following corollary lists some situations where the assumptions of Theorem~\ref{mainB} are satisfied; compare the proofs of \cite{MW16}*{Cor.~2.6, Cor.~2.8 and Cor.~2.9}.

-\begin{corollary} \begin{enumerate}[(a)] \item Let $M$ be a torus manifold of dimension $2n$ and let $H < T^n$ be a closed subgroup of dimension at least $1$.
-Then $\mathscr{R}^{H}_{>0}(M)$ is contractible. \item Let $M$ be a closed connected smooth effective $S^1$-manifold of dimension $4$ and with negative Euler characteristic.
+\begin{corollary} \begin{enumerate}[(a)] \item Let $M$ be a torus manifold of dimension $2n$.
+Then $\mathscr{R}^{T^n}_{>0}(M)$ is contractible. \item Let $M$ be a closed connected smooth effective $S^1$-manifold of dimension $4$ and with negative Euler characteristic.
 Then $\RR^{S^1}_{>0}(M)$ is contractible. \item Let $M$ be a closed connected oriented smooth effective $S^1$-manifold of dimension $4$.
-Assume that the action is semi-free, i.e., there are only fixed-points or free orbits, and that $M$ has non-vanishing signature.
+Assume that the action is semi-free, i.e., there are only fixed points or free orbits, and that $M$ has non-vanishing signature.
 Then $\RR^{S^1}_{>0}(M)$ is contractible. \end{enumerate} \end{corollary}

 The paper is structured as follows.
 In Section~\ref{sec.ProofMainA} we prove Theorem~\ref{mainA}.
 We use equivariant Morse theory as an essential tool.
 The rest of the paper is devoted to the proof of Theorem~\ref{mainB}.
 In Section~\ref{sec.scalmeansub} we study Riemannian submersions with a focus on scalar curvature and mean curvature of the boundary.
 In Section~\ref{sec.Killing} we investigate the scalar curvature of deformations of $S^1$-invariant metrics obtained by rescalings with different rates along and orthogonal to the $S^1$-orbits.
 Section~\ref{sec.uniformization} is devoted to a uniformization result.
 We show that a family of invariant metrics can be deformed by suitable diffeomorphisms such that the normal exponential maps of an invariant subset coincide in a tubular neighborhood for all members of the family.
 Section~\ref{sec.smoothing} deals with the smoothing of metrics on manifolds obtained by gluing together two manifolds along a common boundary.
 Under a condition on the mean curvatures of the boundaries, such smoothings can be performed while keeping the scalar curvature positive.
 This is known for metrics without symmetry.
 The novelty here is that we can also perform the smoothing in an equivariant way.
 This requires an equivariant version of the flexibility lemma, which is proved in Appendix~\ref{sec:EqFlexLemma}.
 All the pieces are put together in Section~\ref{sec.proofmainB} to prove Theorem~\ref{mainB}.
-This requires another use of the equivariant flexibility lemma as well as a geometric discussion of the $1$-jet of a metric along a submnifold which we include in Appendix~\ref{sec.jet1}.
+This requires another use of the equivariant flexibility lemma as well as a geometric discussion of the $1$-jet of a metric along a submanifold which we include in Appendix~\ref{sec.jet1}.